Berkmann18/Essence/README.md

 In order to use this framework, you would need the following:
 - Git which you can get [here](https://git-scm.com/downloads)
 - NPM + Node.js
+- A fairly good understanding of HTML 4.1+/CSS 2+ and JavaScript ES6+.

 ## Install
 ### Using NPM